cfdyang521/cfdyang521.github.io/_publications/2015-10-01-paper-title-number-3.md

 11. Jianqing Li, Junxiang Yang*, Local volume-conservation-improved diffuse interface model for simulation of Rayleigh-Plateau fluid instability, Computer Physics Communications, Vol. 296, 109050, 2024.
 IF: 4.717 Q1

-12. Junxiang Yang, Junseok Kim*, Consistently and unconditionally energy-stable linear method for the diffuse-interface model of narrow volume reconstruction, Engineering with Computers, accepted, in press IF: 8.7 Q1
+12. Junxiang Yang, Junseok Kim*, Consistently and unconditionally energy-stable linear method for the diffuse-interface model of narrow volume reconstruction, Engineering with Computers, DOI: 10.1007/s00366-023-01935-3 IF: 8.7 Q1

+13. Junxiang Yang, Yibao Li, Junseok Kim*, Phase-field modeling and linearly energy-stable Runge–Kutta algorithm of colloidal crystals on curved surfaces, Journal of Computational and Applied Mathematics, Vol. 443, 115750, 2024.
+IF: 2.4 Q1